 The essay is yours and should be written by you in your own words and on the basis of your own reading and analysis.
-Set yourself the goal of finding your own voice, while respecting the general conventions of academic style (see 'Style' below).
 You should aim to consolidate your essay to carry the points of your argument and avoid bitty lines and a patchwork of paraphrases and quotes.

-All quotations and paraphrases should be acknowledged with conventional footnote references according to the History Referencing Guide (see the History section of the Undergraduate Course Resources page of the MAH School internal website).
+All quotations and paraphrases should be acknowledged with conventional footnote references according to the guidelines below.
 Failure to acknowledge your sources may lead you to be charged with plagiarism, a serious offence bound to lead to punitive action.
 The only exception is when writing in an unseen examination, in which reference materials cannot be consulted and footnotes therefore are not expected to be made.